Convert AVI to JSON Online Free

 Upload your AVI file

-Drag and drop your AVI file onto the converter, or click browse.
-The file is uploaded over an encrypted connection.
+Drag and drop your .avi file onto the converter, or click to browse.
+Files up to 500MB are supported.

 2. 2